hardmanko/ofxCX/docs/2_gettingStarted.md

 Getting openFrameworks
 -------------------------

 In order to use CX, you must have openFrameworks installed.
-Currently version 0.8.4 of openFrameworks is stably supported by CX.
-Support for openFrameworks version 0.8.0 is being removed, but it may still work.
-Support for 0.9.0, which is the latest version of openFrameworks, is being added, but some features may not work on some platforms (there are audio problems on OSx).

-I would recommend oF 0.8.4, unless you are on OSx, in which case you must use openFrameworks 0.9.0.
+You should use version openFrameworks version 0.9.3 or newer, if possible.
+The oldest version of openFrameworks that is supported is 0.8.4, for now, but there is no reason to avoid using newer versions of openFrameworks.
+I would recommend oF 0.9.3.

 The latest version of openFrameworks can be downloaded from [here](http://openframeworks.cc/download/) and older versions from [here](http://openframeworks.cc/download/older.html).
 The main openFrameworks download page (http://openframeworks.cc/download/) has information about how to install openFrameworks, depending on what development environment you are using.